 GDPR by design: The operational impacts of the new legislation

-In just 10 days the GDPR comes into force, many organizations are looking at the compliance deadline as just that: a deadline.
+In just a few days the GDPR comes into force, many organizations are looking at the compliance deadline as just that: a deadline.
 But 25 May 2018 is only the beginning for GDPR.

 The media coverage surrounding GDPR has been largely on financial impact, with experts from various industries highlighting the penalties and the challenges faced around reputational damage.
 Aside from scaremongering, the C-Suite’s focus has understandably been on achieving compliance by the deadline, but less discussion on the ongoing operational impacts of the GDPR.